zoltan-kuli/Simple-Snake/README.md

 I would sometimes play the classic Snake on my parent's Nokia phone when I was young.
 And it felt nice trying to recreate that experience.

-Of course, nothing will have quite the feel of the original:)
+Of course, nothing will have quite the feel of the original, but you can try out simple Snake using [this link](https://people.inf.elte.hu/gshkd4/pages/games/simple-snake/).

+You can control the snake with the arrow keys.